SatyKrish/aks-pod-identity/docs/access-blob-using-pod-identity.md

 # Access Blob using Pod Identity

-In this example, we will be assigning user assigned identity to a pod which will be used to download a blob from Azure storage.
+In this example, we will be assigning user managed identity to a pod which will download static web content from Azure blob storage.
+Pod is made of 2 containers.

+- **blob-loader** - Init container generates access token using pod identity, downloads blob from Azure storage, and stores it as a file in a volume shared with main container.
+- **nginx** - Main container uses the web content in the shared volume and renders it as a web page.

 > Note: This example doesn't use any secrets like `storage_access_key`, so there is no need for secret providers (Kubernetes secrets, Azure key vault, etc).

+## Deploy

-- Set environment defaults.
+Set environment defaults.

 ```sh
 SUBSCRIPTION_ID=<my-subsscription-id>